 Girls may wear a single pair of "stud" earrings.
 Dangling or hoop earrings are not permitted for the sake of safety and simplicity.
 No rings or bracelets may be worn.
 Boys may not wear earrings.
 A small crucifix or holy medal may be worn on a silver or gold chain under the shirt.
 Otherwise, no necklaces are allowed.
 7th & 8th grade girls may wear one bracelet.
 One watch is permitted.
 No watch necklaces or pendants allowed.
+No Smart Watches are allowed.
 No other jewelry is permitted with the school uniform.